 "I will," she sobbed.
 "You can't leave.
 We just found each other."
 Eve rocked back and forth, ranting in a barely discernible voice that cracked and hitched.

 Kearyn took her good hand, touched it to his chest, and then placed their clasped hands over her heart.
-"I'll always be right here," he said, and Eve howled with grief and hugged him.
+"I'll always be right here," he said.
+Eve bawled with grief and hugged him.
 He hugged her back weakly and kissed her cheek.
-Her tears landed on his leathery face and when she finally sat up again, Dahl thought it looked as if Kearyn were crying too.
+Her tears landed on his leathery face and when she sat up again, Dahl thought it looked as if Kearyn were crying too.
 It made her sick to her stomach, and she cried.

 "You wanted us to let our guards down."

-"Ironically, he came here to save you both.
-He could have just popped in, grabbed you both and popped out again before I knew he was here."
-He looked at Dahl and added, "But you got him talking.
+"Ironically, your savior could have just popped in, grabbed you both and popped out again before I knew he was here."
+He looked up at Dahl with a bloody mouth grin and added, "But you got him talking.
 Oh, how we both love to talk.
-And that's all the time I needed to sense him nearby and get in here before he popped out again.
+And that's all the time I needed to sense him nearby and get in before he popped out again.
 And then Eve had her little tantrum."
-He looked at Eve with an expression of pride and adoration and said, "I couldn't have planned it any better if I had tried.
+He looked at Eve with an expression of pride and adoration.
+"I couldn't have planned it any better if I had tried.
 I am so proud of you."

 "You're a monster."
 Eve whispered.